faiziop05/E-Commerce/README.md

 # E-Commerce App

-An e-commerce mobile application built using **React Native** and **Expo**.
+An e-commerce mobile application built using **React Native**, **Expo** and open source **E-commerce API**.
 The app provides a seamless shopping experience with features like product listing, cart management, and user authentication.
 The app integrates state management using Redux and navigation with React Navigation.

 ## 🖼 Screenshots